KathpaliaChirag/IITD-Mtech-CSE--the-unfiltered-version/README.md

 **which one should you pick?**

-if placement is your primary goal - M.Tech CSE 2-year is the safest bet. most structured, best pipeline, largest senior network.
+if placement is your primary goal and you want the most structured path - **M.Tech CSE 2-year** is the safest bet. largest senior network, best pipeline.

+if placement is still the goal but you want a slightly more relaxed pace with the same curriculum - **HVA** is worth considering. same placement opportunities, same courses, higher stipend, but selection is harder (written test + interview). don't pick HVA thinking it's research-oriented - it's not, it's placement-oriented just like the 2-year.

-if you want research and a longer runway - MSR or HVA. higher stipend but more commitment. placement support is less structured.
+if research is genuinely your aim - **MSR**. you'll go deep but it's a longer commitment and placement support is less structured compared to the 2-year programs.

-Cyber and Ctech have similar placement opportunities but more program-specific core courses, so balancing everything is harder. know why you want them before picking.
+Cyber, Ctech, MINDS - solid programs with similar placement opportunities.
+Ctech is more systems/EE-CS, MINDS is AI-focused. both have more program core credits than CSE so less elective flexibility. know why you want them.

+JTM, Robotics - very different vibes, niche, do your own research on these.

+**one specific note on MINDS (AI program):**
+- selection is through a written exam, not just GATE score
+- placement average is around 28 LPA
+- good option if AI/ML is your specific focus area

 ---